-Walkers and wheelchairs are common mobility aids for seniors but don't fit comfortably through conventional interior doorways, which can be as narrow as 24 inches.
+Walkers and wheelchairs are common mobility aids for seniors, but don't fit comfortably through conventional interior doorways, which can be as narrow as 24 inches.
 On the first floor, at least, they should be widened to at least 32 inches and preferably 36 inches.
 Be prepared to pay several hundred dollars for each, and more if it's necessary to move electric wiring, switches, and outlets and replace the header (the beam over the door).
-Also, door sills should be removed or lowered so people with walkers can get over them easily.
+Door sills should also be removed or lowered so people with walkers can get over them easily.

 Single-handle faucets that don't require a turning action to start and stop the water flow are a cheap upgrade.
 Such fixtures start under $50.
 Better yet are faucets that are controlled by a quick touch or wave of a hand and don't require grabbing or holding, although they're more expensive.

 Handrails and safety bars around the toilet and shower/bath provide extra support and help prevent falls.
 And they don't have to make the bathroom look like hospital-issue accommodations.
 Until needed for their intended purpose, handrails and safety bars can double as towel racks and shelves.
 This is a good DIY project that doesn't cost much (prices start at about $11) but must be done correctly, with the bars screwed into wall studs so they can support up to 300 pounds.

 Vanities provide valuable storage space but make sinks inaccessible to someone in a wheelchair.
 Wall-mounted sinks, which sell for as little as $40, are the preferred alternative.
 One consequence of this modification is exposed pipes, which should be insulated or covered in some way to prevent burnt knees.